 These new technologies are completely altering the education landscape, from the way students learn to where they are physically located when they consume educational material.

-It's an understatement to say that education technology has produced a great many benefits to education.
-Whether educators are using technology in the classroom or through online education, technology has radically changed everything from teaching methods to the number of degrees a university offers.
+It’s an understatement to say that education technology has produced many benefits to education.
+Whether educators are using it in the classroom or through online education, technology has radically changed everything from teaching methods to the number of degrees a university offers.
 Here we share some of these numerous benefits.

 Organization and Efficiency

 One of the benefits of technology in education is the ability to easily organize and distribute information and assignments.